Customize Compact Layouts

 - Click Edit Assignment.

-- In the Primary Contact Layout dropdown list, select Mobile Contact
+- In the Primary Compact Layout dropdown list, select Mobile Contact Layout.

 Now it’s time to switch over to the mobile app so we can enjoy the fruits of our labor.
 Let’s check out the new contact detail page for our prospective buyers.